Lenses used in combination with XY galvanometer scanners or polygon scanners are so-called f-theta lenses, plane field objectives or scan lenses.

 Ghosts are back reflections from lens surfaces or from the protective window.
 High power lasers are able to damage optical elements which are positioned nearby the back reflection.

-On the one hand the focus of an internal ghost (see page 31) is positioned on top of a glass surface inside the lens.
+On the one hand the focus of an internal ghost is positioned on top of a glass surface inside the lens.
 Lenses with internal ghosts are generally not suitable for high power lasers.

 On the other hand there are external ghosts whose foci are positioned outside of the housing.
 High power lasers can be used safely in this case.
 But it is important to choice the distance between lens and the rest of the optical setup advisedly.
 If the external ghost is on top of an optical element (normally scanner mirror) a damage be generated there.

 On the datasheet there is a field called “back reflection position” which specifies all external ghost positions.
 The distance is measured between the focal point on the optical axis and the frame border.
 The middle chief ray is the basic for the simulation.
 Tilting the beam results in a position change of the external ghost.
-Because of that optical elements in front of the lens should not be positioned nearby the ghost position (minimum ± half laser beam diameter).
+Because of that optical elements in front of the lens should not be positioned nearby the ghost position (minimum safety distance to the ghost position = a few millimeters).

 Fused silica glass with low-absorption coating